Sea Rooms, The Wharf

 West Beach Bakery, Porthmeor Beach

 Again, what better setting than on the beach in a relaxed and informal environment?
 Head to the west side of the beach (closest to the public short stay car park).
-Breakfast is served daily from 9am to 11.30am, lunch is between 12.00 and 16.00 and pizzas between 12.00 – 21.00.
-Dinner menu is pizza, some starters and a choice of Thai curries.
+Breakfast is served daily from 9am to 11.30am, lunch is between 12.00 and 16.00 and pizzas are between 12.00 – 21.00.
+The dinner menu is pizza, some starters and a choice of Thai curries.
 There is a friendly children’s menu too.
 A great location and great value for money.

 Porthmeor Beach Cafe, Porthmeor Beach

 Staying on the beach theme, Porthmeor Beach Cafe is one not to be missed.
-Delicious tapas with crisp white wine while the sun sets, perfect.
+Amazing views, selicious tapas with crisp white wine while the sun sets, perfect.
 Summer opening times is 9am to 9pm where there is space to sit indoors and outside alfresco (snuggly blankets provided if it goes a little chilly).
 A good selection of seafood, meat and vegetarian options are available.
 Best to book as it can get busy.

 Mermaid Seafood Restaurant, Fish Street